ericlesslie/react-editor.js/README.md

 Editor.js outputs a clean JSON data instead of heavy HTML markup.
 Use it in Web, iOS, Android, AMP, Instant Articles, speech readers, AI chatbots — everywhere.
 Easy to sanitize, extend and integrate with your logic.

+Reqct Editor.js is a port of the original Editor.js project to a headless component.

 - 😍  Modern UI out of the box
 - 💎  Clean JSON output
 - ⚙️  Well-designed API